 Station Support Groups

-Each of our four stations (Leeming Bar, Scruton, Bedale and Leyburn) have a Station Support Group helping maintain and improve the standard of the station whilst ensuring the heritage aspects are recognised and promoted.
-This includes painting, carpentry, gardening, building and fencing repairs.
+Each of our five stations (Scruton, Leeming Bar, Bedale, Finghall and Leyburn) have a Station Support Group who help maintain and improve the standard of the station.
+This can include painting, carpentry, gardening, building and fencing repairs.
 Additionally they ensure the heritage aspects of each station are recognised and promoted.